top of page

 before his dementia diagnosis.

-I was glad, not only for that optimistic reason, but also because reducing any visceral fat could only help in reducing inflammation in his body.
-And hopefully his brain!
+I was glad, not only for that optimistic reason, but also because she explained that reducing any visceral fat could only help in reducing inflammation in his body and in his brain.

-He could not longer cook, and happily neither could his live-in carer, and so my sister and I, who took over the care at weekends, were given the task of preparing the food for each coming week.
+He could not longer cook, and happily neither could his live-in carer, and so my sister and I, who took over the care at weekends, took on the task of preparing the food for each coming week.

-And I took such joy in learning to how to make bone broth, and in cooking the hearty stews he loved, using tallow or coconut oil rather than processed oils, and without resorting to commercial stock cubes and sugar-infused flavourings.
+And I took such joy in learning to how to make bone broth, and in cooking the hearty stews he loved, using tallow or MCT-rich coconut oil rather than processed oils, and making delicious gravy from scratch without resorting to commercial stock cubes and sugar-infused flavourings.

 Both my sister and I experimented and tried to produce healthy desserts (or, at least, healthier than bought versions) with no flour, and no sugar.
-My chocolate mousse, my truffles, made with coconut oil, cream, eggs, organic cacao powder (or, sometimes, very dark chocolate), and softened blueberries or prunes (to add at least some sweetness), were divine.
+My chocolate mousse, my truffles, made with coconut oil, cream, egg yolks, organic cacao powder (or, sometimes, very dark chocolate), and softened blueberries or prunes (to add some sweetness), were divine.
 And he loved them.

 Newspaper on pause, he stops to listen to a particular favourite (was it Layla, or Baker Street?) on Johnny Walker’s Sounds of the Seventies on Radio 2, October 2022.

-And it makes me weep, with hot tears that sting my eyes, but also with an inner anguish, to think that our efforts were, perhaps, too little, too late.
+And it makes me weep, with hot tears that sting my eyes and make my throat ache, and with an inner anguish, to think that our efforts were, perhaps, too little, too late.

-I use the word “perhaps” because around this time we did start to notice very small signs that the dementia was starting to leak through.
+I use the word “perhaps” because late-Spring we did start to notice very small signs that the dementia was starting to leak through.
 Was it the increased sugar and flour?
 It is possible.
+But we kept doing our best.

-So how will I ever know?
-Because, in spite of two months in hospital, he declined and then died five days after he was discharged.
+But how will I ever know?
+Because, in spite of two months in hospital, he declined and then died five days after he was discharged to a carefully-chosen nursing home.

 Typing those words brings tears immediately.
-I repress them and instead my nose gets all painful and itchy and I sneeze uncontrollably.
+I try to repress them (I'm fed up with crying!) and instead my nose gets all painful and itchy and I sneeze uncontrollably.
 I sneeze out the pain.
 Little droplets of regret and agony spreading through the air around me.

 Dr Bredeson's research suggests that the 'amyloid plaques' and protein tangles characteristic in dementias are not the cause but are rather a defence mechanism provided by the immune system to protect the brain against dangerous assaults.
 In fact, it was revealed recently that the 'amyloid plaque' hypothesis was founded on faulty research. https://www.drugdiscoverynews.com/what-now-for-the-amyloid-hypothesis-15611.
 Some researchers are, in fact, calling dementia 'Type 3 Diabetes'.
 All interesting to consider!